 Whether you have boys or girls who are early readers, I really love the Amelia Bedelia I Can Read series.
 When you are struggling to learn a new skill, seeing someone flounder can be a boost.

-Fly Guy is a series which my third son found and enjoyed a lot when he wasn’t quite ready for a longer chapter book.
+Fly Guy is a series which my third son found as an emerging reader.
+He enjoyed a lot and it was perfect since he wasn’t quite ready for a longer chapter book.
 There were only a few books out at the time, but they have added quite a few.

 Elementary Reading List for Summertime: Chapter Books